 - Funding to hire 2100 new processors to reduce wait times for claims.

-As a veteran and a member of the Defense Appropriations Subcommittee, I make it a priority to meet with the men and women in uniform across New Jersey, at military bases at home and abroad,, in Iraq, and Afghanistan and throughout the world.
+As a veteran and the Chairman of the Defense Appropriations Subcommittee, I make it a priority to meet with the men and women in uniform across New Jersey, at military bases at home and abroad, in Afghanistan and throughout the world.
 I know how important these new benefits are to them and am proud that Democrats and Republicans were able to work together on this legislation.

 I am committed to working to provide improved benefits to veterans and their families.
 Part of this effort is to improve health care coverage- especially at Lyons, East Orange Veterans Medical Centers and at the Morris County Outpatient facility in Morris Township.